7

 Cuisinart ICE-21 dasher

-In most ice cream makers the dasher rotates to mix the ice cream.
+As I’ve already mentioned, in most ice cream makers the dasher rotates to mix the ice cream.
 But with the Cuisinart machines, it's the removable bowl that's rotated while the dasher is anchored still by the lid.

 And this is why the Cuisinart machines are so superior.
 The other machines can struggle to rotate the flimsy dasher from above as the mixture thickens.
 But in the Cuisinart models, the way the gear connects directly to the underside of the heavy bowl makes a much stronger and efficient system.